Religion Outside the Box

 “Perfect,” says the voice as it then continues, "Take all you’ve learned and write an honest, narrative-driven, big-idea book.
 And tour around preaching compassion, religious self-empowerment, freedom, and love.
 For all people, no matter their religious or spiritual leaning.
 And try to enjoy yourself.
 And make the book fun.”

-From the Gospel of Rabbi Brian, Chapter Two
+Reading two - From the Gospel of Rabbi Brian, Chapter Two

 Imagine you and I are in a fantastic, cosmic music academy—a beautiful, large room filled with the shiniest, most beautiful French horns.
 And imagine I, Rabbi Brian, am the instructor.
 I explain to you (and all the others there) how to hold the French horn, the most-difficult-to-master brass instrument.